yhamedish/Sentiment_Analysis-using-Logistic-Regression/README.md

-# Sentiment_Analysis using Logistic Regression
+# Sentiment_Analysis using Logistic Regression and Naive Bayes